-The new regulation provides EU residents with tools for full control over their personal data.
-Since May 2018, the responsibility for violation of the rules of personal data processing has been toughened: according to the GDPR, fines reach 20 million euros, or 4% of the annual global income of the company.
-In this article, we have analyzed the new rules of personal data processing in the EU and formulated recommendations for companies on how to respond to the GDPR.
+The new regulation provides EU residents with the tools for full control over their personal data.
+Since May 2018, the responsibility for violation of the rules of personal data processing has been toughened: sometimes fines reach 20 million euros, which is 4% of the annual income of GDPR.
+In this article, we have analyzed the new rules of personal data processing in the EU and formulated recommendations for companies on how to comply with the GDPR.

-The GDPR has extraterritorial effect and applies to all companies processing personal data of EU residents and citizens, regardless of the location of such company.
+The GDPR has an extraterritorial effect and applies to all companies processing personal data of EU residents and citizens, regardless of the location of such a company.
 Of course, branches, representative offices of non-residents in the EU will have to meet the new requirements.
-Consider another (non-obvious) category of subjects.

-Do companies have to comply with all GOPR requirements?
-Yes.
+In which cases do companies have to comply with all GDPR requirements?
+When:

-- services / products adapted to local languages of EU residents;
+- Their services/products are adapted to local languages of the EU residents;

-- services / goods are paid in local EU currencies;
+- Their services/goods are paid in the local EU currencies;

-- services / goods are provided on national top-level domains of EU countries.
+- Their services/goods are provided on national top-level domains of the EU countries.

 Monitoring may include:

-- monitoring of resident in the EU on the Internet;
+- monitoring of a resident in the EU on the Internet;

 What is meant by personal data in the GDPR?

 Personal data is any information relating to an identified or identifiable natural person (data subject) on which it can be determined directly or indirectly.
-Such information includes, but is not limited to, the name, location data, online identifier or one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that individual.
-The definition is broad and makes it clear that even IP addresses can also be personal data.
-It is important to note that there are certain types of personal data that fall into the category of special or confidential personal data.
-This information discloses: racial or ethnic origin, political views, religious or philosophical beliefs, and trade Union membership.
-In addition, this group includes genetic, biometric data used to identify individuals, the data on health status, information concerning sexual life or sexual orientation.
+Different pieces of information, which are collected together can lead to identifying a particular person and constitute personal data.
+It is important to note that there are certain types of personal data.
+In addition, this information includes genetic, biometric data used to identify individuals, data on health status, information concerning sex life or sexual orientation.

-6 principles of data processing at the GDPR
+How does data processing work in the GDPR

 The GDPR significantly extends the rights of EU citizens and residents to control their personal data.
-European users have the right to request confirmation of the fact of processing of their data, the place and purpose of processing, the categories of personal data processed, which third parties personal data are disclosed, the period during which the data will be processed, as well as to specify the source of personal data received by the organization and demand their correction.
+Europeans have the right to request any type of information about the processing of their data and demand its correction.
 Moreover, the user has the right to demand the termination of his data processing.
-The GDPR also provides for the right to be forgotten (right to erasure, right to be forgotten), which enables Europeans to delete their personal data on request in order to avoid their dissemination or transfer to third parties.
+The GDPR also provides for the right to be forgotten (right to erasure, right to be forgotten), which enables Europeans to delete their data on request in order to avoid their dissemination or transfer to third parties.